 Chronic bronchitis causes inflammation and mucus production in the bronchi, which are airways in the lungs.
 The inflammation and mucus cause a productive cough and make it difficult for a person to breathe.

-Unlike acute bronchitis, chronic bronchitis lasts for at least 3 months at a time and repeatedly recurs over 2 years, according to some reports.
+Unlike acute bronchitis, chronic bronchitis lasts for at least 3 months at a time and repeatedly recurs over 2 years, according to

 Smoking can increase a person’s risk of developing chronic bronchitis.

 According to the American Lung Association, chronic bronchitis and emphysema are the two conditions that commonly comprise chronic obstructive pulmonary disease (COPD).
-According to some reports, as many as 74% of people diagnosed with COPD have chronic bronchitis.
+According to some reports, as many as

 Currently, there is no cure for chronic bronchitis.
 However, treatments can help manage symptoms and allow for more natural breathing.